This is a sample 3-day London itinerary and is meant as a guide to help you plan out your stay to maximize the value of your time.

 You could also use this as a 1 or 2 day London itinerary.

-That's why we've included links to other posts that go into more depth about a particular location or attraction.
+You'll also notice we've included links to other posts that go into more depth about a particular location or attraction to help you decide if you want to follow our recommendations.

 Of course, we hope that you will consider one of our pay-what-you-like London walking tours.